yelhousni/scalarmul-in-snark/README.md

 ## organization
 - `sage/` contains SageMath scripts to check the formulas presented in the paper.
-- `go/` contains the SNARK circuits written in gnark framework.
+- `go/` contains the SNARK circuits written in gnark framework, and lattice/eisenstein reductions in Go.